Autolearn: Learn by Surprise, Commit by Proof: Experimental Results

-\paragraph{Stability of the self-verification pipeline.} To quantify stochastic variation, we repeated Q\&A generation (temp$= 0.7$) six times and consistency checking (temp$= 0.1$) five times on the identical 60-passage corpus.
-Q\&A generation produced $362 \pm 10$ pairs per run (coefficient of variation $2.7\%$), with 8 of 40 passages generating the exact same number of pairs across all runs and a mean per-passage standard deviation of 2.1 pairs.
-The core tag distribution was stable: mechanism $164 \pm 8$, existing $83 \pm 7$, implication $83 \pm 7$.
-Consistency checking produced $186 \pm 5$ training items per run, with conviction depth varying by at most one step for most passages.
-Individual passages can show larger variation (e.g., LLM chemistry discovery: $k=1/2$ in one run, $k=18/18$ in another), consistent with recent findings on knowledge-probing variability \cite{zhao2025probing}.
-The $r$-sweep results in Stage~3 capture this variation: each run uses a fresh consistency-checking output, and results are reported as mean $\pm$ std.
+Stochastic variation in Q\&A generation and consistency checking can produce different conviction depths across runs (e.g., LLM chemistry discovery: $k=1/2$ in one run, $k=18/18$ in another), consistent with recent findings on knowledge-probing variability \cite{zhao2025probing}.
+The $r$-sweep results in Stage~3 capture this variation: each run uses a fresh consistency-checking output and results are reported as mean $\pm$ std.
+Detailed stability statistics are in Appendix~\ref{app:stability}.